Mohit-tiwary2610/My-first-project/README.md

 # My-first-project
 This is my first repository
 <br>
-Author - Mohit Kumar Tiwary
+Author - Mohit Kumar Tiwary (A software developer)